Porsche 718: Details

 The 718 was a development of the successful Porsche 550A with improvements made to the body work and suspension.
 The car's full name is 718 RSK, where "RS" stands for RennSport (sports-racing) and the "K" reflects the shape of the car's revised torsion-bar suspension.
-It had a mid-engined layout and used the 142 hp 1.5-litre Type 547/3 quad-cam engine introduced in the 550A.
+It had a mid-engined layout and used the 142 hp 1.5-litre Porsche 547/3 quad-cam "Fuhrmann" engine introduced in the 550A.

 Variations

 718 RSK Mittellenker

-In 1957 the Fédération Internationale de l'Automobile (FIA) changed their rules to allow cars with enveloping bodywork to compete in Formula races.
-That year Porsche entered three 550/1500RS Spyders in the German Grand Prix Formula Two (F2) event.
+In 1957 the Fédération Internationale de l'Automobile (FIA) changed their rules to allow cars with enveloping bodywork to compete in Formula 2 races.
+In the 1954 and 1955 F1 seasons, Mercedes already had entered streamlined versions of the Mercedes-Benz W196 at fast tracks like Reims and Monza.
+In the 1957 German Grand Prix on the very long Nürburgring, also Formula Two (F2) cars were allowed.
+Porsche entered three Porsche 550 1500RS Spyders.
 Changes to the cars were minimal, being limited to removing the passenger seats and spare tires.

 For 1958 Porsche fielded a modified 718, called the RSK Mittellenker (centre-steer), for F2 events.
 The bodywork for this car was only slightly different from the sportscar model, but the single seat was now in the centre of the cockpit, with the steering wheel, pedals, and shift lever relocated to accommodate the change and a fairing enclosing more of the cockpit opening.
 Jean Behra drove the car to a win at the F2 event at Reims that year.
-At the German Grand Prix at the Nürburgring, driver Edgar Barth placed sixth overall and second in his class.
-At the Berlin Grand Prix at AVUS the car won both its heat and the F2 class in the hands of driver Masten Gregory.
+At the 1958 German Grand Prix at the Nürburgring, driver Edgar Barth placed sixth overall and second in the F2 class.
+At the 1958 Berlin Grand Prix at the fast AVUS with the banked North turn the car won both its heat and the F2 class in the hands of driver Masten Gregory.